 - 1. My response is to go immediately to the reality of our world today, where so many refugees and asylum seekers are seeking a home (a holy city).
 They carry their children tenderly.
 Children are in the arms of parents, babies at the breast and nursed as their mothers try to feed them.
 The only gifts they have to offer are their desperation, suffering, courage, the terror from which they have come, and through which they have conquered because the only thing left for them is their love for family.
 A Carthusian monk shares that "we (all of us) are aliens and exiles on the earth (1 Peter 2:11), pilgrims towards the holy city." (page 57, "From Advent to Pentecost, Carthusian Novice Conferences").
 I will unite with refugees and asylum seekers this week in the prayer of solidarity. - 2.
 This text is always good news for me.
 I grew up in the 1950s Catholic Church and at that time, the Church was slowly changing with the Second Vatican Council.
 There was religious distinction.
 There were the Bishops, then the priests and then the brothers and the nuns.
-Finally - the laity.
+Finally the laity.
 One of my mother's close friends was Anglican.
 When we sought and received our permission to go to her daughter's wedding in the Anglican Church, the ceremony was in English not Latin, and the Scriptures were proclaimed with conviction.
 Even though we now live in the age of ecumenism, let us beware of that little voice which still whispers: religions other than Roman Catholic are inferior.
 Other religious institutes are made up of people.
 When we reject even one, we are rejecting people.
-Jesus did not teach us to reject people - the Kingdom of God is open to all who want it.
+Jesus did not teach us to reject people the Kingdom of God is open to all who want it.
 The same promise has been made to all.
-Our carols by candlelight in the Jamberoo Park was organized in 2017 by a strong woman who worships in the Baptist Church.
-Our nuns sang at this service, as did our chaplain, Fr.
-Paul Gurr.
-Sr. Hilda gave a reflection.
-Representatives of the various churches in our area were present.

-- message was loud and clear: Jesus was born so that all might live.
+The message is loud and clear: Jesus was born so that all might live.
 No religious prejudice. - 3.
 My response is to the words, "And falling to their knees they did him homage."
 I turn to Fr.
 Karl Rahner who brings light to this feast: "...the wise men at the crib neither constitute the subject matter of this feast, nor were they kings, nor were there even three of them; yet [they] point out to us a significant aspect of the feast's mystery: that the first people searched thoroughly for the child who was their redeemer, roving like pilgrims, journeying from afar and through every sort of danger.
-So this day is the feast of the blessed journey of the person who seeks God on life's pilgrimage, the journey to the one who finds God...because one seeks God."
+So, this day is the feast of the blessed journey of the person who seeks God on life's pilgrimage, the journey to the one who finds God...because one seeks God."
 (The Great Church Year, page 102).

 Lectio Divina is prayer with the Sacred Scriptures.

-We read,

-we seek to understand with the help of a commentary,
+We read, we seek to understand with the help of a commentary, we ponder, we take time for stillness and we respond.

-we ponder,

-we take time for stillness

-and we respond.